Have you always wanted to play the harp?

 Just like with the piano, even expert harpists would find it difficult to play the harp efficiently without a color-coded string set.

-Coloring the strings is not a modern idea.
+Harp strings with different colors is not a modern idea.

 For over 200 years, harp makers have been using this standard system to help harpists identify where they are in the octave.